-These concrete members are automatically inherited by any sub-class, but they may not be overridden (modified) by the subclass.
+These concrete members are automatically inherited by any sub-class, but they may not be overridden (modified) by the sub-class.
 Therefore you should define concrete members only if they are intended to work identically on every sub-class.

-You may also define abstract methods on an abstract classes i.e abstract property, abstract function, abstract procedure.
+You may also define abstract methods on an abstract classes i.e. abstract property, abstract function, abstract procedure.
 Such methods define only the signature of the method, not the implementation.
 Therefore they have no end statement.
 For example:

 abstract function calculateDiscount() as Float